-Land ownership and conservation status is derived from the Protected Areas Database of the United States (PAD-US v3.0).
+Protected areas information is derived from the Protected Areas Database of the United States (PAD-US v4.0 and v3.0).

 Future urban growth estimates derived from FUTURES model projections for the contiguous United States developed by the Center for Geospatial Analytics, NC State University.